Ten Things I Wish I Knew Before I Became a Parent

 10. Trust.
 Trust your gut.
 Everyone will have an opinion about parenting.
 Stay off Google and trust who you are —as a person and as a parent.

 Watch it and enjoy!
-If parenting fills you with passion like it does all of us at Jai, why don’t you sign up to discuss whether becoming a parenting coach would be a good fit for you?
+If parenting fills you with passion like it does all of us at Jai, check out the opportunity of becoming a parenting coach and joining more than 2500 coaches worldwide!

 PROGRAM DETAILS >>